 And there lies the basis of technical analysis.
-Just as we deduce that a person who takes out keys from his pockets is intent on opening the door, we expect that a certain spike or collapse in prices, a period of trending activity, or consolidation must lead to their logical conclusion in the markets in breakouts, or successive highs or lows, the nature of which is determined by technical analysis.
+Just as we deduce that a person who takes out keys from their pockets is intent on opening the door, we expect that a certain spike or collapse in prices, a period of trending activity, or consolidation must lead to their logical conclusion in the markets in breakouts, or successive highs or lows, the nature of which is determined by technical analysis.

 Advantages of Technical Analysis

 Technical analysis is simple and straightforward, with tools available to every one from the seasoned hedge fund manager, to the novice retail trader.
 In addition, technical tools are easier to interpret than fundamental indicators, the understanding of which usually requires a period of diligent study.
-Finally, since technical analysis focuses on the price action exclusively, the technical trader has only one needle in his compass: the price, on which any calculation about profits or losses must be based.
+Finally, since technical analysis focuses on the price action exclusively, the technical trader has only one needle in their compass: the price, on which any calculation about profits or losses must be based.

 Technical studies have been refined and perfected over the years, and by using them we are making use of the heritage of thousands of experienced and knowledgeable traders who have contributed to the effort.
 By mastering the various aspects of technical trading, we can also minimize the role of guesswork and conjectures in analyzing the price action.
 While technical studies can give conflicting signals about the future, the error, if any, is on the part of the interpreter.
 By recognizing our flaws, we can better our analytical skills, and with better skills, wealth and success will be just a single blink away.